PJHkorea/time-density-tension/docs/05_tracy_widom_repulsion.md

 As formalised in Phase 04, the cosmic core transitions from the infinite complex tension of a collapsing Black Hole into a real baryonic outward jet ($\mathcal{S}_{\mu\nu}^{\text{White}}$).
 During the first cosmic rarefaction phase ($n = 2$), the stored imaginary spacetime elasticity does not relax smoothly; instead, it undergoes a violent, non-linear **"Snap-back Lag"**.

-This transient topological shockwave acts as an asymmetric phase-opposition barrier, where the background continuous field momentarily shears against the discrete number lattice.
-Therefore, the ~7.96% residual variance observed at the second peak ($l_2$) is considered to be the scar of the most violent structural expansion in the universe—namely, the exact moment when the cosmic spring was instantaneously uncoiled.
+This transient topological shock wave acts as an asymmetric topological barrier, causing an instantaneous shear between the continuous background field and the discrete numerical lattice within this interval.
+Consequently, the sudden increase in residual variance observed at the second peak ($l_2$) is interpreted as a scar from the universe's most violent structural expansion—specifically, the moment when the cosmic spring was momentarily released.

 ### 2. Coupled Master Phase Shift Equation